 - The cut

 - The hue or color of the stone

 What does GIA NOT do?

 By staying independent from these aspects of the diamond market, GIA remains objective and there’s no bias when it makes certain calls on grading.

-Yes, this is important for all buyers to know, because you can ensure you get a quality diamond simply by specifically looking for GIA diamonds and discussing their reports with your jeweler.
+Yes, this is important for all buyers to know because you can ensure you get a quality diamond simply by specifically looking for GIA diamonds and discussing their reports with your jeweller.

 The information helps you identify whether you’re getting proper value for the price you’re paying.